Liability insurance can be complex, but we make it simple.

 The use of this personnel is very common in the trade industry, but this also exposes businesses to additional risks.
 If one of these parties is found liable for personal injury or property damage and they don’t have their own valid & effective policy in place, the contracting party can be held liable.
 While businesses who contract work should always ensure that their contractors have their own insurance policies in place, there are some other precautions that can be taken.
 A small business insurance policy that insures liability may be able to offer extensions to help protect your business if one of your contractors has not kept their own liability cover up to date.

 This is an important distinction that clients have been consistently caught out on.
 If you perform a task that needs to be re-done for any reason, most liability policies will not offer any coverage for the cost to your business to undertake this work.
 This can be a damaging and costly exercise when considering both labour and materials.

 Product Recall Expenses

 When a batch of products is faulty, inadequate, or potentially damaging, the disruption and resulting cost to your business can be severe.
-This is another specific circumstance that most liability policies will exclude, but if this is something that could harm your business, we will endeavour to find a product that includes cover for this.
+This is another specific circumstance that most liability policies will exclude, but if this is something that could harm your business.